DevCrd/Hospital-management/README.md

 When running the program, you can choose options such as:

 === Hospital Management System ===
-1. Display Patients
+1. Manage Patients
-2. Display Treatments
+2. Manage Treatments
-3. Display Appointments
+3. Manage Appointments
 4. Exit
 Enter your choice: